-Test America, Inc labs will provide New York State Category B data deliverables for the 20% of the samples.
+The NYSDOH ELAP-approved laboratory will provide New York State Category B data deliverables for the 20 percent of the samples.
 The data will be validated in accordance with the USEPA Region II Functional Guidelines for Evaluating Organic Analyses (September 2006) and the USEPA Region 2 Standard Operating Procedure for the Evaluation of Metals for the Contract Laboratory Program, SOP HW-2, Revision 13 (September 2006), modified as necessary to accommodate the non-Contract Laboratory Program (CLP) methodologies used.
 Data usability summary reports (DUSRs) will be prepared for all of the samples.
 The DUSRs will summarize any laboratory quality control non-conformances and their impact on the usability of the data.
-The data usability report will be used in preparing the RI report, and will be submitted as part of the RI report.
+The DUSR will be used in preparing the RI report, and will be submitted as part of the RI report.

-For the 80% of the samples which are not validated, a completeness check will be performed.
-This review will check only that samples requested on the chains of custody (COCs) were analyzed and if for any reason, the laboratory had to rerun or dilute these samples and submitted several results for one sample, the validator will choose the results to be reported.
-No evaluations or reviews are done on the quality control (QC) results for the Category B package samples.
+For the 80 percent of the samples that are not validated, a completeness check will be performed.
+This review will only check that samples requested on the chains of custody (COCs) were analyzed and if for any reason, the laboratory had to rerun or dilute these samples and submitted several results for one sample, the validator will choose the results to be reported.
+No evaluations or reviews will be done on the quality control (QC) results for the Category B package samples.